 Topical Drugs

-A cream or gel may be prescribed to help reduce redness in mild to moderate rosacea.
+A cream or gel may be prescribed as a topical treatment to help reduce redness in mild to moderate rosacea.
 Common creams include brimonidine and oxymetazoline, and results are usually seen within 12 hours after use.
-Other topical products that help to control the pimples that come with mild rosacea may include azelaic acid, metronidazole, and ivermectin.
+Other topical products that help to control the pimples that come with mild rosacea may include azelaic acid, metronidazole, ivermectin, and tretinoin.
+Topical therapy plays an important role in controlling redness and inflammation in rosacea, often as part of a comprehensive treatment plan.

 Oral Antibiotics